pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

         2. Configure `dataSource` in `values.yaml`.
 Make sure the new `Job` uses the data source and checkpoint information of the failed `Job`:

             - In the local or ad hoc mode, you do not need to modify `dataSource`.
-            - In the remote mode, modify `dataSource` to the ad hoc mode. `dataSource.adhoc.pvcName` is the PVC name created by the original Helm chart. `dataSource.adhoc.backupName` is the backup name of the data to be backed up.
+            - In the remote mode, modify `dataSource` to the ad hoc mode. `dataSource.adhoc.pvcName` is the PVC name created by the original Helm chart. `dataSource.adhoc.backupName` is the backup name of the data to be restored.

-        3. Create a new `job` using the modified `values.yaml` file and resume data restore.
+        3. Create a new `Job` using the modified `values.yaml` file and resume data restore.

 4. After the troubleshooting and data restore is completed, [delete the `Job`s](#destroy-tikv-importer-and-tidb-lightning) for data restore and troubleshooting.